 A Home that Became a Capitol

 The first version of Harmony Hall was built sometime between 1772 and ’76 by Capt.
 Jesse Cobb and his wife, Elizabeth.
 She was the daughter of the man who owned the land that became the town of Kingston.
 Her brother-in-law, local plantation owner Richard Caswell, introduced the 1762 bill to charter the town and name it after King George III.
 Cobb and Caswell were close friends.

 Cobb joined the local county’s part-time defense force or “militia” as the war broke out in 1775 (then Dobbs County).
-In February 1776 he led a company of 58 “Minutemen,” trained to respond quickly to threats, at the Battle of Moore’s Creek Bridge, helping to prevent a British invasion, and came home to learn he was a new father to a baby boy!
+In February 1776 he led a company of 58 “Minutemen,” trained to respond quickly to threats, at the Battle of Moore’s Creek Bridge, helping to prevent a British invasion.
+He came home to learn he was a new father to a baby boy!
 The next month he and his company went to Wilmington for a month, likely helping to drive British warships back down the Cape Fear River.
-The Minutemen were disbanded soon after, but Cobb remained in the regiment until at least 1781, likely helping to protect a military supply depot in town.
+The Minutemen were disbanded soon after, but Cobb remained in the militia until at least 1781, probably helping to protect a military supply depot in town.